MCLR: Improving Conditional Modeling via Inter-Class Likelihood-Ratio Maximization and Unifying Classifier-Free Guidance with Alignment Objectives: Method

-where $\eta\in[0,1]$, then finetuning $p_\text{ref}(\mb x|\mb c)$ with MCLR regularization~\eqref{KL+MCLR objective main text} recovers the ground truth conditional distribution $p(\mb x|\mb c)$. \end{cor} The mixture error model~\eqref{mixture error model assumption} posits that the base model suffers from cross-class "leakage"; specifically, the learned conditional density $p_\text{ref}(\mb x|\mb c)$ is a convex combination of the ground-truth conditional distribution $p(\mb x|\mb c)$ and the unconditional counterpart $p(\mb x)$, which corresponds to a weighted average over all class-conditional distributions.
-MCLR addresses this leakage by explicitly subtracting a portion of the unconditional component from the base model, thereby suppressing the influence of competing classes.
-Notably, similar mixture-based error models have been employed in the design of guidance methods~\cite{koulischer2025feedback}.
+where $\eta\in[0,1]$, then finetuning $\pref(\mb x|\mb c)$ with MCLR regularization~\eqref{KL+MCLR objective main text} recovers the ground truth conditional distribution $p(\mb x|\mb c)$. \end{cor} The mixture error model~\eqref{mixture error model assumption} posits that the base model suffers from cross-class "leakage"; specifically, the learned conditional density $\pref(\mb x|\mb c)$ is a convex combination of the ground-truth conditional distribution $p(\mb x|\mb c)$ and the unconditional counterpart $p(\mb x)$, which corresponds to a weighted average over all class-conditional distributions.
+MCLR counteracts this leakage by adding the contrastive density difference $p(\mb x|\mb c)-p(\mb x)$ to the base model, thereby suppressing the influence of competing classes.
+Although the error structure of practical diffusion models is likely more complex than this simple mixture model, the model provides a useful intuition for why MCLR can mitigate insufficient class separation.
+Notably, similar mixture-based error models have been employed in the design of guidance methods~\cite{koulischer2026feedback}.